-OJ C , , p. .
+OJ C, , p. .

-OJ C,, p. .
+OJ C, , p. .

-- In its EU Road Safety Policy Framework 2021-20303, the Commission recommitted to the (3) ambitious goal to get close to zero deaths and zero serious injuries on Union roads by 2050 ("Vision Zero"), and to the medium-term aim to reduce deaths and serious injuries by 50% by 2030, a target originally set in 2017 by the Union Transport Ministers in the Valletta Declaration on Road Safety.
-In order to achieve those goals the Commission, as part of the Communication "Sustainable and Smart Mobility Strategy - putting European transport on track for the future"4, announced its intent to revise Directive (EU) 2015/413 of the European Parliament and of the Council5. - (4) The scope of the Directive should be extended to other road-safety-related traffic offences to ensure equal treatment of drivers.
+- (2) The practice of enforcement authorities involved in the investigation of road-safety-related traffic offences has shown that the current wording of Directive (EU) 2015/413 fails in facilitating an effective investigation of the road-safety-related traffic offences committed by non-resident drivers and in the enforcement of financial penalties to the desired degree.
+That results in a relative impunity of non-resident drivers and has a negative impact on road safety in the Union.
+Furthermore, procedural and fundamental rights of non-resident drivers are not always respected in the context of cross-border investigations, in particular due to a lack of transparency in the setting of the amount of the fines and in the appeal procedures.
+This Directive aims to further improve the effectiveness of the investigation of road-safety-related traffic offences committed with vehicles registered in another Member State in order to help reach the Union's goal of reducing the death toll in all modes of transport to close to zero by 2050 and to strengthen the protection of fundamental and procedural rights of non-resident drivers. - (3) In its EU Road Safety Policy Framework 2021-2030, the Commission recommitted to the ambitious goal to get close to zero deaths and zero serious injuries on Union roads by 2050 ("Vision Zero"), and to the medium-term aim to reduce deaths and serious injuries by 50% by 2030, a target originally set in 2017 by the Union Transport Ministers in the Valletta Declaration on Road Safety.
+In order to achieve those goals the Commission, as part of the Communication "Sustainable and Smart Mobility Strategy putting European transport on track for the future", announced its intent to revise Directive (EU) 2015/413 of the European Parliament and of the Council. - (4) The scope of the Directive should be extended to other road-safety-related traffic offences to ensure equal treatment of drivers.
 Considering the legal basis on which Directive (EU) 2015/413 was adopted, namely Article 91(1), point (c), of the Treaty on the Functioning of the European Union, additional offences should demonstrate a strong link to road safety, by addressing dangerous and reckless behaviours which pose a serious risk to road users.
-The extension of the scope should also reflect the technical progress in the automatic detection of road-safety-related traffic offences. - (4a) The scope of the Directive should also be extended to cover not respecting the rules on vehicle access restrictions, as Member States also experience a lot of challenges enforcing the rules on non-residents.
-As these zones are introduced either for ensuring
+The

-SWD(2019) 283 final
+&lt;sup>3 SWD(2019) 283 final

-4 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 'Sustainable and Smart Mobility Strategy - putting European transport on track for the future', COM(2020) 789 final.
+Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 'Sustainable and Smart Mobility Strategy - putting European transport on track for the future', COM(2020) 789 final.

-5 Directive (EU) 2015/413 of the European Parliament and of the Council of 11 March 2015 facilitating cross-border exchange of information on road-safety-related traffic offences (OJ L 68, 13.3.2015, p.
+Directive (EU) 2015/413 of the European Parliament and of the Council of 11 March 2015 facilitating cross-border exchange of information on road-safety-related traffic offences (OJ L 68, 13.3.2015, p.
 9).